You are here

 Duke Engineering legend retiring after 37 years of service

-By Petek Sener, first-year Pratt student and projected BME major
+Petek Sener is a first-year Pratt student and projected BME major.

 Connie Simmons is the Associate Dean for Undergraduate Affairs at the Pratt School of Engineering.
 She started working at Duke University in 1978 and has held various positions over the years.
 She was hired by Aleksandar S. Vesic (dean of engineering from 1974-1982) and has served under four university presidents and six deans.
 After 37 years at Duke, she will retire in February 2015.
 DukEngineer spoke with her about her memories and legacy of service to students, faculty and staff.

 What do Pratt students come to you to talk about?

 There are many different reasons students come to me, from help with their class schedules to personal problems or academic difficulties.
 A common theme is first-year students who are making the transition from high school to college.
 A lot of the students who come here were at the top of their class, making straight As, then they come to Duke and get that first C and are devastated, because for those students getting a C is like getting an F. So I try to tell them that there is a transition period—one C is not going to destroy everything and they can still graduate with honors.
 Some students also come here without a habit of studying because they didn’t need to do so in high school.
 Others might study for an exam but don’t get as good of a grade as they expected and start wondering if they really belong here.
 To those students I reaffirm that we wouldn’t admit a student that we thought would not be successful.
 During those moments I just try to build their self-confidence and advise them to use all the great resources that are available at the university for personal and academic support.